adriadc/ruby_challenges/README.md

 # ruby_challenges
-For my Ruby code from skillcrush 104 more ruby
+For my Ruby code from skillcrush 104, 204 and 304 more ruby html, css javascript sql